 Large petrol station in Albania, even offering gas.

-• No driver here will even think of teaching you how to drive.
-Even if you’re crawling on a narrow road, they’ll follow behind calmly, and when there’s a chance, they’ll pass and disappear on the horizon.
+• No one here will try to “teach you” how to drive.
+Even if you’re driving slowly on a narrow road, they will calmly follow behind and overtake when it’s safe.

 tirana parking price

-Wishing you pleasant journeys on the beautiful Albanian roads!
+Wishing you safe and pleasant journeys along Albania’s beautiful roads!

 Resources to help you plan your dream trip to Albania